Staying on Track

 What are the possible side effects of PREZCOBIX®?

-- Changes in body fat can happen in people who take HIV-1 medicines.
-The exact cause and long-term health effects of these changes are not known.
+- Changes in body fat can happen in people taking HIV-1 medications

-These are not all of the possible side effects of PREZCOBIX®.
+These are not all the possible side effects of PREZCOBIX®.
+Call your doctor for medical advice about side effects.
 For more information, ask your healthcare provider.

 You are encouraged to report negative side effects of prescription drugs to the FDA.